pepkit/looper/docs/running-on-a-cluster.md

 [Read more about pipeline_interface.yaml here](pipeline-interface.md).

 *project_config.yaml*.
 Finally, project-level variables can also be populated from the `compute` section of a project config file.
 We don't recommend using this and it is not yet well documented, but it would enable you to make project-specific compute changes (such as billing a particular project to a particular SLURM resource account).

+This is just an overview; when you're ready to configure your computing environment, head over to the [divvy docs](http://divvy.databio.org) to get the whole story.

+## Configuring divvy

+To start, `divvy` includes a few built-in templates so you can run basic jobs without messing with anything, but the template system provides ultimate flexibility to customize your job scripts however you wish.